sgetuic/AWS_CA/README.md

 ![Maven Command](readme_images/execute_maven_command.png)

-Note: Before starting the UAS make sure the config.properties file is defined as display under [config\.properties of the UAS](config.properties-of-the-uas).
+Note: Before starting the UAS make sure the config.properties file is defined as display under [config.properties of the UAS](config\.properties-of-the-uas).

 To start the UAS start the AWS-UIC-ConnectionServer-1.0-SNAPSHOT.jar by double-clicking on it on your system's explorer.